biopet/biopet/README.md

 ## Testing

-Our code is test on each change on out local Jenkins installation.
-We using a [JenkinsFile]() in out repository to do this.
+Our code is tested at our local Jenkins installation for every change.
+We are using a [JenkinsFile](Jenkinsfile) in our repository to do this.

 ## Contributing to Biopet